Cities and citizens need forests

-What Forests Do for Cities
+What Forests Do for Indianapolis

 - Forests Provide Environmental Services: City trees have a proven track record of cooling summer heat, cleaning the air, and improving water quality.
 The most significant cost of neighborhood trees is planting and ongoing maintenance, but preserving forest tracts minimizes these costs while maximizing benefits.

 - Support a Growing Economy: An urban forest enhances property values.

 - Offer Quality of Life for All: Preserving forests can help remedy unequal access to green space.

 - Foster Wildlife: Urban forests are safe havens for sensitive plants and animals.